 Quick Method

-- Using an instant pot or slow cooker, place the jar of oil into the pot.
+- Follow the steps above until you have a jar of calendula oil.
+Using an instant pot or slow cooker, place the jar of oil into the pot.

-- Add warm water to the pot until it reaches the same height as the oil in your jar.
+- Add warm water to the pot until it's the same height as the oil in your jar.

 - Turn the heat to low and let steep for 24 hours.